Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Omitted Proofs

 This follows directly from the fact that $M$ is NB, since when

 NB requires that

 and therefore

 Now consider the other direction.
-Assuming $M$ is RwSG, we show it is IC and NB.
-First observe that any RwSG mechanism $M$ is IC.
+Assuming $M$ is IC, we show it is PIC and NB.
+First observe that any IC mechanism $M$ is PIC.
 Below we show $M$ is also NB.
 Fix any agent $i$, valuation vector $v$, and deviation $v_i'$.
 Suppose towards a contradiction that there exists $j \ne i$, such that

 Moreover, without loss of generality,